 Secondary Community of Teachers: Applications to the TEP must be completed the semester before taking the subject field methods course.
 (Exception: English/ Language Arts who must apply during fall semester to be eligible to enroll in EDUC-M 412 spring semester.)

-Visual Arts: Application due March 1 for fall-only start.
+Visual Arts: Applications are due March 1 for fall-only start.

-World Languages: Application due October 1 for springonly start.
+World Languages: Applications are due October 1 for spring-only start.

-Music Education: Applications due October 1 for spring or March 1 for fall semester starts.
+Music Education: Applications are due October 1 for spring or March 1 for fall semester starts.